Overview

 FAQ

 Not always.
-Scanning your document and using your knowledge of digital accessibility should always be the first step.
+Reviewing your document and using your knowledge of digital accessibility should always be the first step.
 Use your best judgement, and if you identify something you feel would reduce accessibility (such as color contrast) that the accessibility checker isn’t flagging, adjust the color regardless.

 No. It helps catch many issues, but it cannot evaluate meaning, context, or whether content makes sense when read aloud.

 Some issues depend on context.
-The checker flags potential barriers so you can decide whether they apply
+The checker flags potential barriers so you can decide whether they apply.

 Some issues can be fixed with one click, but many require you to make decisions.
 For example, you may need to write meaningful alt text.